salesforce-heroku-workshops/enterprise-java-developer/index.md

 To see the application details:

-1. In the `My Heroku Applications` view select the context menu for the application
+1. In the `My Heroku Applications` view in Eclipse select the context menu for the application
 2. Select `App Info`

 Collaborators can be added to an application in order to allow other developers access to push changes and manage the application.
 To add a collaborator to the application: